Ged-Miner/ai-tutor-v2/project-progress.md

 11. **OpenAI API integration for AI tutoring**
 12. **Automatic AI responses grounded in lesson content**
 13. **Mobile-first responsive design across all tables**
+14. **Lesson summary state management (NOT_STARTED → GENERATING → COMPLETED/FAILED)**
+15. **Async background job handling for transcript summarization**
+16. **Multi-state UI components based on operation status**

 **📍 Current Position:**
-- **Fully functional AI tutor platform**
+- **Fully functional AI tutor platform with state-managed features**
 - Teachers can create and manage courses/lessons
+- Teachers can write custom summaries OR auto-generate from transcripts
 - Students can access content and chat with AI in real-time
 - Multiple students can collaborate in lesson chat rooms
 - AI responds intelligently based on lesson content
 - Mobile-optimized for classroom use
-- Ready for Chrome extension integration
+- Ready for Chrome extension CORS + rate limiting
+- **Deployment strategy: Railway.app Hobby tier (~$5-15/month)**

-**🎯 Next Milestone:**
+**🎯 Next Milestones:**
-- Chrome extension API endpoints
+1. Chrome extension CORS configuration + rate limiting
-- Automatic transcript upload from browser
-- Automatic summary generation
-- Production deployment on VPS
+2. Admin UI for system prompt management
+3. Railway production deployment
+4. Load testing for 100-200 concurrent users

 ---

-## 🚀 Ready for Week 9
+## 🚀 Ready for Weeks 10-12

-With **85% of the project complete**, the core AI tutoring platform is fully operational!
-The real-time chat works beautifully, AI responses are contextually relevant, and the mobile experience is smooth.
+With **~90% of the project complete**, the core AI tutoring platform is fully operational with proper state management!
+The real-time chat works beautifully, AI responses are contextually relevant, transcript summarization is automatic, and the mobile experience is smooth.

+**Week 9 Achievements:**
+1. ✅ Implemented lesson summary state management with 4-state enum
+2. ✅ Fixed infinite spinner issue for custom lessons
+3. ✅ Teachers can now write summaries from scratch when not auto-generating
+4. ✅ Finalized deployment strategy (Railway Hobby tier)
+5. ✅ Established clear product owner team access model

 **What's Next:**
-1. Build API endpoints for Chrome extension
+1. Add CORS configuration for Chrome extension
-2. Implement automatic transcript summarization
+2. Implement rate limiting for transcript uploads
 3. Add admin UI for system prompt management
-4. Polish advanced features (streaming, rate limiting)
+4. Polish advanced features (streaming, token tracking)
-5. Deploy to production VPS
+5. Deploy to Railway.app with GitHub integration

-**Major Achievement:** The platform now delivers on its core promise - students can ask questions about lessons and receive AI-powered tutoring in real-time, with multiple students collaborating together.
+**Major Achievement:** The platform now delivers on its core promise with resilient state management - students can ask questions about lessons and receive AI-powered tutoring in real-time, teachers can manage summaries flexibly, and multiple students can collaborate together.

+**Deployment Ready:** With Railway chosen as the hosting platform, the product owner's team will have direct GitHub push access and full visibility into logs, metrics, and environment management.
+Perfect for hands-on server-side access.

-Let's finish strong! 🎓
+Let's finish strong and get to production! 🎓🚀